Geraldo Alves (footballer, born 1980)

-Geraldo Washington Regufe Alves ([ʒɨˈɾaldu ˈalvɨʃ]; born 8 November 1980) is a Portuguese retired professional footballer who played as a central defender.
+Geraldo Washington Regufe Alves ([ʒɨˈɾaldu ˈalvɨʃ]; born 8 November 1980) is a Portuguese retired professional footballer who played as a centre-back.

 Club career

 Portugal

 Born in Póvoa de Varzim, Alves finished his football development at hometown's Varzim SC.
 He signed with Primeira Liga giants S.L.
 Benfica in 1999, appearing in five league games over the course of two seasons while being mainly registered with the reserves in the third division.

-When first-team opportunities proved few, Alves moved to fellow league club S.C.
+When first-team opportunities proved few, Alves moved to fellow top-flight club S.C.
 Beira-Mar in January 2002, where he was irregularly used.
 After a season with Gil Vicente F.C. he joined F.C.
-Paços de Ferreira, experiencing his most steady career period: in the 2006–07 campaign, as they achieved a first-ever qualification to the UEFA Cup, he played 28 matches and added two goals, all in a 2–1 home win over C.D.
+Paços de Ferreira, experiencing his most steady career period: in the 2006–07 campaign, as they achieved a first-ever qualification for the UEFA Cup, he played 28 matches and added two goals, all in a 2–1 home win over C.D.
 Nacional on 7 April 2007.